CollinM254/CollinM254/README.md

 ### Collin-FrontEnd-Developer-💻🖥
 Hello there👋,
-I'm Collin a Software engineer and a technology Teacher by profession.
+I'm Collin, a Software engineer and a technology Teacher by profession.
 I have done bachelor of Education Science in Physics and computer but later decided specialize in software engineering.
 I have graduated a 24 weeks FrontEnd course at [Jagaad Academy](https://academy.jagaad.com/).
 For 6 months I have had to learn and work on various technologies including:

 * HTML